tacaswell/awj/README.md

 The full `dict` interface has is not implemented (yet).

-There are feather poking out everywhere.
+There are feathers poking out everywhere.